Website Privacy and Data Protection Policy

 · Other relevant communications depending on your relationship with the Fundraising Team

-|The processing of your processing is necessary to support our legitimate interests in managing the business of DEBRA Ireland provided such interests are not overridden by your interests and rights.|
+|The processing relies on your consent or is based on our legitimate interests in managing the business of DEBRA Ireland as a charity provided such interests are not overridden by your interests and rights.|

+DEBRA Ireland use donor and supporter personal data for a number of purposes directly related to our fundraising to deliver our care, cure and advocacy services for families living with EB.
 We are committed to only contacting you based on the contact preferences we hold for you, which you can amend at any time.

 Who we share your information with